quixio/quix-streams/docs/api-reference/csharp/IStreamConsumer.Properties.md

 ## IStreamConsumer.Properties Property

-Gets the consumer for accessing the properties and metadata of the stream
+Gets the consumer for accessing the properties and metadata of the stream.

 ```csharp
 QuixStreams.Streaming.Models.StreamConsumer.StreamPropertiesConsumer Properties { get; }